-In the event that the accident has resulted in serious injuries and/or fatalities, sensitivity to the individuals and families affected along with propriety for club operations dictate that only the president, or in his or her absence the vice-president or other designated member of the board, speak on behalf of the club.
+In the event that the accident has resulted in serious injuries and/or fatalities, sensitivity to the individuals and families affected along with propriety for club operations dictate that only the president, or in his or her absence the vice-president or other designated member of the Board, speak on behalf of the club.
 It is expected that law enforcement would be making initial family notifications.
-Once these have been made, the president or designee will provide official information to the membership and will field any media inquiries.
+Once these have been made, the president or designee will provide official information to the membership (to the extent permitted by investigators) and will field any media inquiries.
 In these communications, the following principles will offer guidance:

+- Media statements are never required.

-- 1. Sensitivity to the reputation of the pilot(s) involved as well as the club. - 2.
-Minimum level of information necessary - 3.
-Speculation is to be avoided: report only known facts.
+- 2. Sensitivity to the reputation of the pilot(s) involved as well as the club.

+- 3. Minimum level of information necessary

+- 4. Do not speculate.

-Whenever a pilot has been involved in an incident or accident involving a club aircraft, his or her solo flying and scheduling privileges shall be suspended pending the resolution of the following:
+A pilot involved in an accident or incident involving a club aircraft may have his or her flying and scheduling privileges suspended in accordance with the bylaws.

-Pilots receiving any correspondence from the FAA, including but not limited to certificate suspension, certificate surrender, orders for remedial training, and/or required 709 ride shall notify the board in writing immediately (see Fox Flying Club Policy Manual, Rules and Regulations II.D).
+Pilots receiving any correspondence from the FAA, including but not limited to certificate suspension, certificate surrender, orders for remedial training, and/or required FAA re-examination (709) checkride shall notify the Board in writing immediately (see Fox Flying Club Policy Manual, Rules and Regulations ILD).
 This notification should include copies of said correspondence.
-In the event a 709 ride or remedial training is required by the FAA, the pilot shall provide copies of all correspondence and/or log book entries showing satisfactory completion.
+In the event a 709 checkride or remedial training is required by the FAA, the pilot shall inform the Board and provide copies of all correspondence and/or log book entries showing satisfactory completion.

-The pilot shall present the incident or accident in detail to the board.
-The board retains discretion regarding how to proceed.
+The pilot shall provide a detailed report of the accident or incident to the Board.
+The Board retains discretion regarding how to proceed.